 Tourists are attracted to this area because of the natural sulfur baths that can be found here.
 A legend surrounding the baths states that a king found the springs when his falcon landed there.

 Earlier settlers built “beehive-like domes” around the sulfur baths to trap in heat.
 It’s believed the baths provide many benefits from the sulfur.
-Travellers will venture a great distance for this relaxing experience.
+Travellers will venture many kilometres for this relaxing experience.

 What Should I Take to Georgia?